shivam0110/CSGO-Bait-Software/README.txt

 Read this document if you want to understand how everything works.

 Disclaimer:
-This project is written in C#.
+This project is written in C# and is 100% external without memory writing.
 The main reason for me to share the source code is to serve as evidence that my videos are not faked.
 If you have come here to learn programming this is not a good place to start and you should google real tutorials instead.
 This project is poorly documented, poorly written with a lot of hacky solutions or copy pasted snippets.

 MemoryReading
 This project reads the memory to get information from the game.